 With newer targets and metrics adding up we at times may feel that meeting the client is a good idea to make sure we clock in our meeting/appointment numbers.
 Keeping in touch with these sorts of clients is absolutely important but a smart salesperson would manage these interactions properly.
 Yes, manage.
-They make sure they divide their daily Calls/Meetings/Appointment targets into new client and existing clients.
+They make sure they divide their daily Calls/Meetings/Appointment targets into new clients and existing clients.
 This way they’ll be able to keep the pipeline rich and yet maintain a constant flow of good leads.

 4. Fearing rejections

 Most sales battles are won in the mind itself.
-Thats why we believe sales is a mindset, if you are offering the right product to the right customer rejection is minimal.
+That’s why we believe sales is a mindset, if you are offering the right product to the right customer rejection is minimal.
 Most salespeople call their shots too early or judge a client too early.
 In fact, they accept rejections too early, so early that they do not even end up approaching the client.
 Yes, rejection is a possibility but you can have all the arsenals with you to reverse this.
-It’s all about getting back to the basics and understanding the essence of the above mentioned pointers.
+It’s all about getting back to the basics and understanding the essence of the above-mentioned pointers.
 What is the most extreme that can ever happen if you approach a client?
 Rejection, right?
 Well if you never even approached them then that’s the only thing that will ever happen.

 We in sales need to acknowledge that it’s humans that we are dealing with.
 Yes, shame, rejection, arguments are a part of the game but we need to look at the positives.
-The joy, happiness are also equal possibilities that can be looked forward to.
+Joy, happiness is also equal possibilities that can be looked forward to.
 One of the biggest contributors to the shame is the realization that you’re probably making the wrong promises and setting wrong expectations.
 You may call it Mis-selling but when you know that this isn’t right for the customer and it does not fit well, be bold enough and say “NO”.